khoa-yelo/SpliceAI/README.md

-        --fasta # reference genome - leave as "" to download --gff  # reference genome gff annotations - leave as "" to download --chrom # chromosome id map - leave as "" to download --flank 5000 # 5000 if you want to run largest SpiceAI model --outdir <Path to output directory
+        --fasta # reference genome - leave as "" to download --gff  # reference genome gff annotations - leave as "" to download --chrom # chromosome id map - leave as "" to download --flank 5000 # 5000 if you want to prepare datasets for the largest SpiceAI model --outdir <Path to output directory>
 ```

 ### Train model